 Whitney Bower, Lauren Kersten, and Liz Warren

 Welcome to the final part of our series Strategic HR and the PEOple Cycle.
-Parts I and II focused on recruiting and onboarding; and managing, coaching and disciplining.
-Here, in our final part of this series, we will focus on employee separation and post separation.
+Parts I and II focused on recruiting and onboarding, managing, coaching, and disciplining.
+Here, in our final part of this series, we will focus on employee separation and post-separation.

 Separation includes both voluntary resignations and involuntary terminations.
 We recommend conducting exit interviews for employees who are resigning.
 This will help identify turnover trends and areas for improvement in company HR processes.
 We ask questions such as, “How was your relationship with your manager?” and “If you owned this company, what is one thing you might change?”
 Employees often do not speak up about concerns in the workplace until they have already decided to leave.
 Taking interview responses seriously, and making changes in your business based on them, may help reduce preventable turnover in the long run.

 Involuntary termination occurs when an employee is failing to meet performance expectations, when some type of misconduct occurs, or when there is a lack of work and a reduction in employees is necessary.
 Our clients often have us assist in the separation meeting and it is a best practice to always have a witness.
 In addition, we recommend keeping the meeting brief, respectful, and fact-based.
 For all types of separations, we strongly recommend documentation – a resignation letter and signed exit interview for voluntary terminations and a separation notice with the reasons for separation and supporting documentation presented to the employee at the time of termination.